Ramification structures for quotients of multi-EGS groups: Multi-EGS groups

 For all multi-GGS groups $G \ne \mathcal{G}$, it follows from \cite[Prop.~3.5]{AKT}, that $G$ is regular branch over $\gamma_3(G)$.
 Furthermore, if $G$ is not a GGS-group, that is, if $G = \langle a, b_1, \ldots, b_r \rangle$ with $r\ge 2$, then $G$ is regular branch over $G'$ and $\psi(\st_G(1)')=G'\times \overset{p}{\cdots}\times G'$; compare~\cite[Lem.~2]{GUA2}.

 On the other hand, for a multi-GGS group~$G$ the proof of \cite[Prop.~6]{GUA2} yields that $d(G_n)\geq n$ for $1\le n\le r+1$.
 Indeed, if $G$ is regular branch over $G'$, then equality holds.
-More precisely, from \cite[Thm.~4.4]{FAGT} we have the following results: For a multi GGS-group $G$ which is regular branch over $G'$, there exist so-called `distinguished directed automorphisms' $b_i$, for $1\leq i\leq r$, such that $G=\langle a, b_1, \ldots, b_r\rangle$, for $1\leq r\leq p-1$, and we have that
+More precisely, from \cite[Thm.~4.4]{FAGT} we have the following results: For a multi-GGS group $G$ which is regular branch over $G'$, there exist so-called `distinguished directed automorphisms' $b_i$, for $1\leq i\leq r$, such that $G=\langle a, b_1, \ldots, b_r\rangle$, for $1\leq r\leq p-1$, and we have that

 here we write $\overline{g}$ for the image of $g\in G$ in $G_n$.